sethbern/CSJava/_sources/Unit7-Arrays/topic-7-3-arrays-with-foreach.rst

    <a href= "https://repl.it/@BerylHoffman/SpellChecker1" target="_blank">repl.it</a>

 Copy the spellcheck method that you used in the Spell Checker Challenge in the last lesson.
 Re-write the method  to use an enhanced for-each loop instead of an indexed for-loop.
 If you did the optional printStartsWith(firstLetters) method, re-write that one too.
-You may use the code in |repl.it| instead to have the full dictionary.

 .. activecode:: challenge-6-3-spellchecker2
    :language: java